 That probably explains the striking resemblance between the logo and corporate identity design of the above diverse companies, from different countries and industries.

-Ample proof that the heart is a universal symbol that conveys the message of caring and comfort.
 All brought together by a similar vocabulary of design language!

 Logos are, after all the primary visual identity that the outside world sees.
 The internet has enabled us to see the similarities in corporate identity from distant shores, representing organizations that are vastly different and yet have somehow been inspired by the same idea.